#flaxscotland: joining a community of growers

 - Flax grows well in most soils: till the earth to offer a firm, fine seedbed but avoid over-fertilized soil or the plant grows too rangy.

-- Over the next 100 days, the flax plant grows around 100cm tall, each plant supporting its neighbour for a tall, sturdy crop
+- Over the next 100 days, the flax plant grows around 100cm tall, each plant supporting its neighbour for tall, sturdy growth

-- Guarding against weeds in the first 4 weeks allows establishment of a hardy growth
+- Guarding against weeds in the first 4 weeks allows establishment of a hardy crop

 - The emblematic blue flower appears around day 60, unfolding each morning and dropping by dusk, for just 5-10 days